Caching#

 be automatically propagated to the cache.
 The command always passes, i.e. exits

-with return code 0.
+with a return code of 0.

 In case of insufficient disk space, cache store